AntonPaninNN/rxjs-scaffold/README.md

 # RxJs examples

-## 1. Observable.create - create some observer for any logic.
+## 1. Observable.create - create some observer for any logic:

 ```javascript
     Observable